ylyu1/Code-Interpretation-Chatbot/README.md

 # Code-Interpretation-Chatbot
-Utilizing Chatbot to interprete domain specific source code
+Built a chatbot leveraging RAG and LLM to analyze domain-specific source code.